w3c/personalXR/README.md

 ## Why A-frame?

-We chose to use A-frame, as it used a component type architecture - and renders HTML.
+We chose to use A-frame, as it uses a component type architecture - and renders HTML.
 The entity component system is also useful, as well as the ability to add various ARIA or other accessibility related semantics in a way that would be familiar to developers.

-THere is also interesting work going on in the A-frame community around accessibilty.
+There is also interesting work going on in the A-frame community around accessibilty.

 ## Use in your AFrame project